apollographql/apollo-server/packages/apollo-server-defer/README.md

 #### Apollo Server:

-In order to support @defer, there are significant changes to be made to the execution phase if GraphQL.
+In order to support @defer, there are significant changes to be made to the execution phase of GraphQL.

 - Roll our own derivative of graphql.js execution that supports deferred responses and streaming patches using observables.
 - Try to maximize code reuse by exporting types and utility functions from graphql.js, making a PR if necessary.